SciRooPlot/SciRooPlot/docs/slides/slides.typ

   ]

   - The installer prints a command that enables the SciRooPlot environment.

   - Add it to the shell startup script (e.g. `~/.bashrc` or `~/.zshrc`) to load SciRooPlot automatically in new terminals.

   - After setup, the `srp` and `plot` command-line tools are available system-wide.

-  - Future updates can be installed with:
+  - Future updates can be installed with: `$ srp update` ]
-    #terminal[#prompt srp update]
-]